-Amidst the hundreds of concerned FishHawk Ranch and Channing Park residents attending a meeting last week on plans to run transmission lines through the area were two Randall Middle School students on a mission.
+Amidst the hundreds of concerned FishHawk Ranch and Channing Park residents attending were two students on a mission.

 Sugriva Forsyth and Grace French of the Randall Area Youth Service (R.A.Y.S.)
 Council sacrificed an evening to sit through the lengthy meeting to learn more about Tampa Electric Co.'s proposal to run transmission lines between The Bridges subdivisions and Channing Park.